boolfixer/scootin_abbot/README.md

 <hr style="border:2px solid">

 # Potential places to be improved:
-1. Use ORM like [gorm](https://gorm.io/index.html) for entity management.
+1. Use ORM like [gorm](https://gorm.io/index.html) for entity management and sql injection prevention
 2. Add intergenerational and functional tests.
 3. Add logging for more descriptive error investigation.
 4. Error handling with more golang standards.